 Many of our teams leave out of the Chicago area.
-Other teams leave from places as far as Indianapolis and Austin.
+Other teams leave from places as far as Indianapolis and Reno.
 You can also link up with a team from one of these areas by meeting them in the Miami airport, since all the flights into Haiti go through there.
 Here are some frequently asked questions about our trips to Haiti...

 How much does it cost to go on a trip?
 If you are flying out of Chicago, the cost of the trip is $2000.
 If you are flying out of somewhere else, it may be $200-300 more.

 What does that include?
-It includes round trip airfare to the capital city, Port au prince, round trip airfare from Port au Prince to the city of Jeremie (at the end of the peninsula near our work area), ground transportation once we get to our work area, lodging at our NLH house (Kay Bo Rivye, "the house by the river"), and food while at the NLH house).
+It includes round trip airfare to the capital city, Port au Prince, round trip airfare from Port au Prince to the city of Jeremie (at the end of the peninsula near our work area), ground transportation once we get to our work area, lodging at our NLH house (Kay Bo Rivye, "the house by the river"), and food while at the NLH house).

 What does it not include?
 You will need to bring: